datenbetrieb/docker-php/README.md

-# docker-php
+# datenbetrieb/php

-docker image with php cli and fpm
+docker image with php cli and fpm based on official debian packages